stephanoparaskeva/wdi-project-4-infinite/README.md

   }
  ```
 #### Step-by-step:
-1. First the date that the user sets is stored as a variable 'timestamp'.
+1. First the date that the user sets is stored as a variable `timestamp`.
 To be used to get the price data of all coins for that day.
 2. Once the price data is returned, it is then reduced into a lookup-table object.
 The object has the symbol as a key and the price as a value for each coin.
 3. Then, a request is made to the Infinite database for all transactions, and the response is filtered by the current user.
 4. This response is then sorted by date.
 5. Next the response is reduced into a holdings object for the user where each transaction is grouped based on coin with quantities are stored as values.
 6. As the user is currently making a transaction, the holdings will change.
 Because of this, the previous holdings are then combined with the new holdings, just before the post.
 And depend on whether the transaction is a sell or buy.
 7. Next the lookup-table (created from the price data of the external API) is used to give the price of each of the coins in the new holdings.
 And this is made into an array.
-The array is then reduced to form the user's balance at the time of the new transaction and added to the data object as 'end_of_day_balance' ready to be posted.
+The array is then reduced to form the user's balance at the time of the new transaction and added to the data object as `end_of_day_balance` ready to be posted.
 8. A post is finally made to the Infinite API.

 ### Optimisation: